mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 )
 ```

+^ Let's theorize what a navigation link could look like based on what we just learned.

-^ perhaps you could hand it a binding of an optional piece of state, and then when it detects that the state becomes non-`nil` it will cause a drill down animation to happen
+^ Perhaps you could hand it a binding of an optional piece of state, and then when it detects that the state becomes non-`nil` it will cause a drill down animation to happen

-^ further, the view that shown for that drill down animation would be handed that non-`nil` state so that it could be dynamic based on that state.
+^ further, the destination view you drill down to could be dependent on that new, non-`nil` data, allowing it to be dynamic.

 ^ this sounds great in theory, but it has a problem. this can't possibly work because unlike sheets/covers/popovers, navigation links are meant to be tapped to start the drill down.
 They are basically buttons.

 ^ so the action that causes the state to become non-`nil` needs to be somehow baked into the navigation link's api

 ---

+## Theoretical NavigationLink

 [.code-highlight: 3]
 ```